Warpinguin/MyTermuxMustHave/README.md

 For use wrote this commands one (line) by one (line) :

- pkg update && pkg upgrade -y (opinionaly then y for yes and then i for instal)
+ pkg update && pkg upgrade -y

  pkg install git